 Servers are equipped with HDD or SSD storage, with SSDs obviously being much faster and more reliable than HDDs.
 Reliability is additionally assured by redundancy for all essential elements, and — if all else fails — you can restore from one of the R1Soft backups that are retained for ten days.

-You get a 99.9% server uptime guarantee, which is a good thing to have, but which is lower than the industry average (at least for shared web hosting).
+You receive a 99.9% server uptime guarantee, which is a positive feature to have, although it falls slightly below the industry average (at least for shared web hosting).

 Pricing and Support